UTEP-CS-1/website/staging_labs/clab3/spec.md

 Do not hardcode items from the word lists into your code (i.e. do not copy+paste words from the txt files into your Java file).
 Your code should function properly even if new words are added or words are removed from the txt files.

 {: .tip }
 Test these functions by calling them with some sample arguments and `System.out.println` the results.
-You can do this either temporarily in the main method of `Main.java`, or you can create a `Tester.java` file with a main method that you can modify and keep as needed, but won't submit.
+We have provided `Tester.java`  with a main method that you can modify to add print statements to test your code.

 ### checkInDictionary